-[15] The Board agrees with the Respondent that the three phased approach to determining typical rental rates proposed by the Complainant should not be supported as it deviates from the concept of mass appraisal mandated in legislation.

-[16] The Board agrees with the Complainant that a one year period should be used to establish typical market rental rates.
+- [15] The Board agrees with the Respondent that the three phased approach to determining typical rental rates proposed by the Complainant should not be supported as it deviates from the concept of mass appraisal mandated in legislation. - [16] The Board agrees with the Complainant that a one year period should be used to establish typical market rental rates.
 While leases negotiated nearest the valuation date may give a better indication of market value in certain situations, the Board was not convinced that it was appropriate here.
-The Board did not accept the Respondent's argument that a parallel could be drawn with the 2010 assessment year which reflected the extremes that occurred in the market place as a result of the global economic crisis.

-[17] In this case, The Board finds that equal weight should be placed on leases signed in a full year period and finds that a typical rental rate for Class 'AA' buildings is \$31.00 per sq.ft.
+The Board did not accept the Respondent's argument that a parallel could be drawn with the 2010 assessment year which reflected the extremes that occurred in the market place as a result of the global economic crisis. - [17] In this case, The Board finds that equal weight should be placed on leases signed in a full year period and determined that this approach supports the Complainant's request for an assessed rental rate of \$24.00 per sq. ft. for Class 'A' buildings.